m15a/fnldoc/doc/src/fnldoc/argparse.md

 - `show-version?`: Whether to show Fnldoc version and exit.
 - `config`: Parsed config that will be merged into that comming from `.fenneldoc`.
 - `files`: Target Fennel file names to be proccessed.

+For testing purpose, if `?debug` is truthy and failing, it raises an error instead to exit.

 ---